 9. Registration conditions (i.e., enrollment restrictions, prerequisites, enrollment requirements, corequisites, co/prerequisites, and recommended preparation)

-10. Course Learning Outcomes: The Course Learning Outcomes are intended to communicate to the students what they are expected to learn.
+10. Course Learning Outcomes: The Course Learning Outcomes are intended to communicate to the students what they are able to do upon completion of the course.
 In comparison with Program Student Learning Outcomes, these are often stated in greater detail.
 Course Learning Outcomes should be presented using the following construction:

 Upon successful completion of this course, students will (be able to):